-On the occasion of African World Heritage Day, the Cross-Cultural Foundation of Uganda (CCFU) with support from the European Union together with Ugandan partners launched a mobile app, three annotated maps and a photographic book with content to protect the posterity of historical buildings and sites in Kampala, Jinja and Entebbe.
-The three products are the result of a year-long collaboration between the European Union, the Cross Cultural Foundation of Uganda (CCFU) and the Ministry of Tourism, Wildlife and Antiquities to mark the European Year of Cultural Heritage in 2018.
+On the occasion of African World Heritage Day, the Cross-Cultural Foundation of Uganda (CCFU) with support from the European Union together with Ugandan partners launched a mobile app, three annotated maps and a photographic book with content to protect the posterity of historical buildings and sites in Kampala, Jinja, and Entebbe.
+The three products are the result of a year-long collaboration between the European Union, the Cross-Cultural Foundation of Uganda (CCFU) and the Ministry of Tourism, Wildlife and Antiquities to mark the European Year of Cultural Heritage in 2018.

-The photographic book, titled “Beyond the Reeds and Bricks: Historical Sites and Buildings in Kampala, Jinja and Entebbe”, comes in glossy format with exclusive and beautiful pictures, while the annotated maps detail the historical buildings and sites for each of the three cities.
-The mobile app, “Uganda’s Built Heritage” (available on both android and Iphone), digitalizes the content for easy access for every smart phone user.
+The photographic book, titled “Beyond the Reeds and Bricks: Historical Sites and Buildings in Kampala, Jinja, and Entebbe”, comes in glossy format with exclusive and beautiful pictures, while the annotated maps detail the historical buildings and sites for each of the three cities.
+The mobile app, “Uganda’s Built Heritage” (available on both android and iPhone), digitalizes the content for easy access for every smartphone user.
 The content features at least 60 buildings in the project, representing Uganda’s architectural history, covering the pre-colonial era and post-independence Uganda.
 (Read more about these outputs and how to access them)

 Through the project, European experts worked with Ugandan counterparts to develop capacities in documentation and research and photography.
 The project’s outputs are the result of the excellent work carried out by trained Ugandan specialists.

 “The pioneering strategy of this project will pave the way for a ground-breaking understanding and perspective about historical buildings in Uganda,” said Ambassador Pacifici.
-He expressed positive expectation on the results of the project, which he said aims at “raising awareness of the value of historical buildings in Uganda while generating opportunities to create new jobs and develop innovative business especially for young people.”
+He expressed positive expectations on the results of the project, which he said aims at “raising awareness of the value of historical buildings in Uganda while generating opportunities to create new jobs and develop innovative business especially for young people.”

-“We are proud and privileged to be part of this partnership,” stated Ms Katusiime.
+“We are proud and privileged to be part of this partnership,” stated Ms. Katusiime.
 “We are actually in the process of changing the name of our ministry, to make it official to include heritage in our title; which actually stands at the core of the ministry’s mandate.”

 Call to action

-The partners called upon policy makers both at national level and local level to take the necessary action to establish legal instruments to identify, list, protect and promote historical properties in their respective cities and to serve as examples of preservation champions to other municipalities.
+The partners called upon policymakers both at the national level and local level to take the necessary action to establish legal instruments to identify, list, protect and promote historical properties in their respective cities and to serve as examples of preservation champions to other municipalities.
 They encourage all Ugandans to play their part: use the maps and app to visit a site and advocate for the preservation of historical buildings and sites in this beautiful country!